yokai-php/batch-src/docs/docs/bridges/doctrine-orm.rst

 Bridge with ``doctrine/orm``
 ============================================================

-See `official documentation <https://www.doctrine-project.org/projects/orm.html>`__ on Doctrine's website.
+Refer to the  `official documentation <https://www.doctrine-project.org/projects/orm.html>`__ on Doctrine's website.

 Read from entities in database
 ------------------------------------------------------------

-The reader will yield every entity of certain class, one after the other.
+The reader will yield each entity of a specified class, one at a time.

 .. literalinclude:: doctrine-orm/entity-reader.php
    :language: php